Down Payment Assistance

 Credit Score Requirement

-While requirements vary by program, require a minimum credit score of 620 or higher.
+While requirements vary by program, with some eligibility requires a minimum credit score of 600 or higher.

-Programs typically limit the purchase price of the home to ensure assistance goes to modest, reasonably-priced homes.
+Some programs limit the purchase price of the home to ensure assistance goes to modest, reasonably-priced homes.
+However, there are programs that do not have a purchase price limit.

 Homebuyer Education